Puppy Development Milestones: What To Expect

 Emergence of Teeth

 At around 2 to 3 weeks, puppies begin the process of teething.
 This means that their baby teeth, or milk teeth, start to emerge.
 Initially, their teeth will be small and sharp, resembling tiny needles.
 As they continue to grow, the puppy's jaw and teeth become stronger.
 It's essential to provide appropriate chew toys to help soothe their teething discomfort and redirect their chewing behavior away from inappropriate items.
-Regularly inspecting and cleaning their teeth as part of their oral hygiene routine is also essential for their long-term dental .
+Regularly inspecting and cleaning their teeth as part of their oral hygiene routine is also essential for their long-term dental health.

 Increased Mobility